limenseop/OOS-SnakeGame/README.md

 - exit : Exit the game.

 2) Game Start
-- Arrow Key : Change the snake's direction
+- Arrow Key : Change the (Single)snake's and (Dual)snake2's direction
+- WASD : Change the (Dual)snake1's direction
 - esc & p : Recalls pause menu.

 3) Pause Menu
 - resume : Continues the game -> Restarts the game from the paused moment.
 - restart : Initialize all information includes score, fruitPosition, snake and restarts the game from beginning.
 - save : Save the current state of the game.
+Only available at Single Play mode.
 - exit : Initialize all information and Returns to Main Menu.

 Class Explanation